How much does a farm holiday cost?

 Average prices by region and board type

-These prices are based on real data from over 360 farms and show the average per person per night during peak season:
+These prices are based on the farm listings from bauernhofurlaub.info and show the average price per person per night during peak season:

 All prices are per person per night during peak season (July/August).
-Prices are often 20-40% cheaper during off-peak season.
+Prices are often 20 to 40% cheaper during off-peak season.

 What influences the cost of a farm holiday?

 The season significantly impacts the price.
-During the summer holidays (July/August) and over Christmas, you'll pay high-season prices.
-In the off-season (May, June, September, October), many farms are 20-40% cheaper.
+During the summer holidays (July/August) and over Christmas, you'll pay peak season prices.
+In the off-season (May, June, September, October), many farms are 20 to 40 percent cheaper.
 The amenities and size of the accommodation also play a role: modern holiday apartments with a sauna or pool cost more than simple farmhouse rooms.

 Detailed price overview by region